This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Part A - Introduction

-- sets out how the University will enable and demonstrate compliance with its legislative obligations without compromising the efficiency, or the achievement, of its strategic objectives;
+- sets out how the University enables and assures compliance with its legislative obligations without compromising the efficiency, or the achievement, of its strategic objectives

 - is, in conjunction with the Compliance Management Program (“Program”), consistent with the Australian Standard Compliance Management Systems Guidelines (AS ISO 19600:2015).